Conference of Parties (COP)

 Maintaining Refining operations in the EU will contribute to reduce GHG emissions

 So it is essential that EU energy and environment policies be considered in a global context.
-If regulations continue to force up the relative cost of refining oil in the EU, European refiners could lose further market share.
-The result would be more imports of refined products, meaning that a greater proportion would be produced in facilities that are less energy-efficient that those in the EU.
-This would constitute carbon leakage and defeat the purpose of the EU regulations.
+If regulations continue to force up the relative cost of refining oil in the EU, European refiners could lose further market shares.
+The result would be more imports of refined products, meaning that a greater proportion would be produced in facilities that are less energy-efficient than those in the EU.
+This would constitute carbon leakage and defeat the purpose of the EU policies.

 There should also be a universal regime for monitoring, reporting and verification.
 Until the main economies have effectively engaged in similar climate policies to the EU, carbon leakage protection should be introduced to help EU industries that are exposed to unbalanced international competition.